Skip to Content

 18. The Slicked Back

-The Slicked Back style is a sleek, polished look that gained popularity in the 1950s.
-This hairstyle is achieved by combing the hair back with gel for a smooth finish.
+The slicked back style is a sleek, polished look that gained popularity in the 1950s.
+It’s ideal for those seeking a clean, professional appearance.

 19. The Rockabilly